influxdata/telegraf/plugins/outputs/influxdb_v2/README.md

   ## Enable or disable uint support for writing uints influxdb 2.0.
   # influx_uint_support = false

+  ## HTTP/2 Timeouts
+  ## The following values control the HTTP/2 client's timeouts.
+These settings
+  ## are generally not required unless a user is seeing issues with client
+  ## disconnects.
+If a user does see issues, then it is suggested to set these
+  ## values to "15s" for ping timeout and "30s" for read idle timeout and
+  ## retry.
+  ##
+  ## Note that the timer for read_idle_timeout begins at the end of the last
+  ## successful write and not at the beginning of the next write.
+  # ping_timeout = "0s"
+  # read_idle_timeout = "0s"

   ## Optional TLS Config for use on HTTP connections.
   # tls_ca = "/etc/telegraf/ca.pem"
   # tls_cert = "/etc/telegraf/cert.pem"